 These are the two pillars of underwear: the cueca and the sunga.
 While men use cueca in their daily lives, the sunga is only used as a swimwear.
 Cuecas can come in many shapes and sizes.
 The one in the picture which is longer and resembles a pair of shorts in called cueca samba-canção!
 Also, many men wear shorts to swim because they feel more comfortable than wearing sungas, the bathing suit that is tiny, which can make them feel much more exposed.

-The suit is mainly considered a three-piece set of clothing used in very formal situations.
+The suit is considered a three-piece set of clothing used in very formal situations.
 We begin with the camisa social, which is a type of camisa we saw earlier, but with longer sleeves and cuffs.
-Then, comes the calça social, which also has a very different type of fabric and cut.
+Then, comes the calça social, which also has a quite different type of fabric and cut.
 And finally, to complete the set, we have the blazer, that goes on top and might keep you warm during winter days.